romnegrillo/django-blog/README.md

 - [x] CRUD operation for users.
 - [x] CRUD operations for admin.
 - [x] File upload.
-- [ ] Connect to Amazon Web Services.
+- [ ] Connect to files Amazon Web Services.
 - [ ] Deployment.

 ### How to Use